Work and Skills

 - Read the Work and Skills Strategy and Priorities 2016 to 2019 Executive Summary.

 Greater Manchester’s Work and Skills Strategy has been undergoing a refresh, supported by the Learning and Work Institute on behalf of the GMCA in discussion with Greater Manchester Employment and Skills Advisory Panel (ESAP), which brings together representatives of Greater Manchester’s core strategic partnership networks, including education/skills providers, employers, the VCSE sector, local authorities, and others.

-A Call for Evidence is running to the end of January 2020, which is an opportunity for stakeholders, employers, education and skills providers and other interested bodies in Greater Manchester to provide views about how we could work together to deliver a more effective and joined-up work and skills system.
-In particular, we’d like to hear from employers about how can work with them more effectively across specific areas of workforce development and talent pipeline planning, not only in order to meet immediate needs but also how we help our residents, communities and businesses to thrive in the future.
+The Call for Evidence was an opportunity for stakeholders, employers, education and skills providers and other interested bodies in Greater Manchester to provide views about how we could work together to deliver a more effective and joined-up work and skills system.

 The AEB, which will transfer from central government to the Greater Manchester Combined Authority (GMCA) from August 2019, will support tens of thousands of the city-region’s residents every year to develop the skills they need for life and work.
 Worth £92 million, a Greater Manchester place focused partnership of 36 grant and contracted organisations will work together with key stakeholders as a partnership to deliver high quality skills provision for the people of Greater Manchester.